What is income drawdown?

 We offer a wide range of investments for you to choose from based on how much risk you want to take.
 Visit 'Choose your investments' for more information.

 You don't have to choose your investments as soon as you open an Aviva Pension.
-Your money can remain as cash within the cash account until you've chosen investments.
+Your money can remain as cash within the cash accounts until you've chosen investments.

 If you already have an Aviva Pension, you don't need to make new investment choices when you take income drawdown – you can stay within your existing investments.